Updated: Feb 22

 Depending upon your circumstance and the type of review you may have to go through, there are some handy tips or questions you may answer that may help you prepare for your review.

-When you are going for a plan review, you may wish to think about following:
+When you are going for a plan review, you may wish to think about the following:

-· Which goals you need to continue to work on and which goals you need to change
+Which goals do you need to continue to work on and which goals do you need to change

-To avoid having person with a disability left without supports while NDIA is reviewing your request, your old plan stays active and you may keep using your existing funds.
+To avoid having a person with a disability left without support while NDIA is reviewing your request, your old plan stays active and you may keep using your existing funds.

-We have also seen NDIA rolling over expired plans as it is with same level of supports, until a decision is made on a new plan.
+We have also seen NDIA rolling over expired plans as it is with the same level of support until a decision is made on a new plan.